sail456852/springboot-oracle-mybatis/README.md

 > org.apache.ibatis.reflection.ReflectionException: There is no getter for property named 'age' in 'class java.lang.Integer'

 ## remove if test tag, works fine, tell me why?

+## to server static content you need to have resources/public
+classpath means resources fold path don't put public along with main folder